Non 12 Step Alcohol Rehabilitation

 If alcohol is a problem in your life, you are certainly not alone.
-It is estimated that approximately 18 million people in the U.S. are dependent on alcohol, and that another several million excessive drinkers are currently at risk.
-Many people have earnestly attempted to stop drinking only to return in the end.
+It is estimated that approximately 18 million people in the U.S. are dependent on alcohol, and that another several million excessive Americans are currently at risk.
+Many people have attempted to stop drinking only to return in the end.
 A great number of those have had several unsuccessful attempts to stay abstinent, yet something doesn’t work in the methods they have tried.
 We believe that until the underlying root causes of alcohol addiction are addressed, abstinence will be so uncomfortable that relapse will likely result.

 At The Sanctuary, we view addiction of all sorts as a symptom of another underlying issue.
 In alcohol abuse, for example, there are several conditions that commonly co-occur with excessive drinking.
-These include depression, anxiety, unstable moods and trauma.
+These include depression, anxiety, unstable moods, and trauma.
 The interactions of problematic drinking and such issues create yet more problems in one’s life.
 For instance, alcohol is a depressant and worsens any already existing depression.
 It increases anxiety over time, dysregulates moods and leaves one vulnerable to trauma.

 No matter which came first in your life—heavy alcohol use or other mental health problems—the effective solution is to treat an alcohol problem at a deeper level.
 We now know a great deal about the relationship between alcohol and other aspects of one’s health and functioning.
 Some of these include: